Leicester's Church, Denbigh: From construction to ruin

 In 1584, five years into the building process, work came to a halt.
 In the same year his three-year-old son died.
 The death of his only legitimate child, styled Baron Denbigh, was a dreadful blow both personally and for his dynastic ambitions, as it left him without an heir, with little expectation that his 40 year old wife would have another child.
 No further work was made on the incomplete Church.
 The particular problem would appear to be financial.
 Building a huge stone Church was prohibitively expensive even for an Earl.
 Whether due to this, or other expenses, the following year Dudley had to mortgage his lordship of Denbigh for £15,000, to pay his debts.
 Three years after that, in 1588, the Earl of Leicester himself died unexpectedly.
 With no heir, all his estates and titles reverted to the Crown.
 Queen Elizabeth I paid off the mortgage on the Denbigh lordship in 1592, but clearly neither she nor anyone else was interested in progressing the building works, and it remained the property of the Crown rather than the local diocese.
 Instead it was quarried as a supply of stone and other building materials.
 Even where the walls remain at full height they mostly have gaping unframed windows where the dressed ashlar has been stripped out.

 State protection

 The church stood as an open ruin from then on.
 Reputedly used for cockfights and even dueling, it has had no formal purpose since.
 It is designated a Scheduled Ancient Monument and a grade I listed building.
 Responsibility for its preservation was taken up by the Ministry of Works, and subsequently by Cadw, who gradually acquired a number of properties around the town.
-Denbigh Castle, 150 meters to the south, was slighted during the English Civil War and the Town Walls run close by the church site.
+Denbigh Castle, 150 metres to the south, was slighted during the English Civil War and the Town Walls run close by the church site.
 St Hilary's Chapel Tower is 50 yards away, and the Carmelite Denbigh Friary is at the other end of Vale Street.
 All are in the guardianship of Cadw, who facilitate public access in various ways.